-★ Activity 1: What Is GBV?
+Activity 1: What Is GBV?
 (10-15 minutes)

-This activity is adapted from the Population Council's Health and Life Skills Curriculum for the Adolescent Girls Initiative-Kenya (AGI-K).
-13 different forms of violence: physical violence; sexual violence; emotional/psychological violence; and economic violence.
-Any of these 4 forms of violence can be directed against someone because of the person's gender; this is called, "gender-based violence."
-What is gender-based violence?
+This activity is adapted from the Population Council's Health and Life Skills Curriculum for the Adolescent Girls Initiative- Kenya (AGI-K).13 of the person's gender; this is called, "gender-based violence."
+What is genderbased violence?
 What are some examples of gender-based violence?
 The term "gender-based violence" is used often interchangeably with "violence against women."
 Why do you think that is?
 What is the difference between these 2 terms?